 Use a "Otoshibuta" Drop Lid

-You can buy drop lids made from made from wood, stainless steal and silicone (Amazon links) but to be honest, I don't use a drop lid that often so I usually make it from baking paper.
-You can learn more about otoshibuta and how to make it on my simmered fish recipe (includes pictures/videos).
+You can buy drop lids made from made from wood, stainless steal and silicone on Amazon (affiliate links) but to be honest, if you don't use a drop lid that often you can make it from baking paper or foil.
+You can learn more about otoshibuta and how to make it on my "How to make Otoshibuta" post (includes pictures/video).

 Rest it in the fridge